edbennett/lava-hardware-software-lectures/decks/best-performance/slides.md

 we want to have 8 MPI ranks,
 [click]
 each having 16 OpenMP threads.
+[click]
+To specify this to Slurm,
+we now want to use the `--cpus-per-task` option in addition to the `--ntasks-per-node` option.`
 As before,
 let's start from one node.